Bombardier unveils revamped small business jet to compete with Embraer

 The soft-selling Learjet, Bombardier’s smallest business aircraft, is now trailing Embraer’s market-leading Phenom line, according to industry data.

-Montreal-based Bombardier is expanding its offering of higher-margin, large-cabin business jets, with the launch of the Global 7500, 6500 and 5500 to compete with top-of-the-line models from rivals Gulfstream and France’s Dassault Aviation.
+Montreal-based Bombardier is expanding its offering of higher-margin, large-cabin business jets, with the launch of the Global 7500, 6500 and 5500 to compete with top-of-the-line models from rivals Gulfstream (GD.N) and France’s Dassault Aviation (AVMD.PA).

 According to the latest shipment data from the General Aviation Manufacturers Association (GAMA), Embraer delivered 27 Phenoms during the first half of 2019 compared with four Learjet deliveries for Bombardier.